How to Prepare Your Venue for a Photoshoot: A Checklist for Hospitality Brands, Restaurants, Bars and Cafés

 Customers want to feel what it’s like to dine with you.
 Don’t just focus on food, show ambiance, team culture, and details to tell a richer story.
 These lifestyle touches bring your brand identity to life in every image.

-Capture your restaurant’s layout, mood, and textures
+Capture your venue’s layout, mood, and textures

 Photograph interactions between chefs, waitstaff, and guests